 Following are some of the organizations we have supported:

-Mayer Brown embeds its community service initiatives within the fabric of every office.
+Mayer Brown weaves community service initiatives into the fabric of every office.

-- In Brussels we donate computer equipment to schools to ensure children from disadvantaged families have access to IT facilities.
+- In Brussels, we donate computer equipment to schools to ensure children from disadvantaged families have access to technology.

-- Across our Chicago, Dusseldorf, Houston and London offices we run annual toy drives and gift collections and provide life essentials including clothing and school supplies.
+- In our Chicago, Dusseldorf, Houston and London offices, we run annual toy drives and collect life essentials, such as clothing and school supplies.

-- Our Washington DC office works with Nationals Youth Baseball Academy, an organization which works with local underserved communities, using baseball and softball to help with character development, academic achievement and improved health.
+- Our Washington DC office works with the Washington Nationals Youth Baseball Academy, an organization that uses baseball and softball to promote character development, academic achievement and improved health in local underserved communities.

-- Our offices in Brussels, Dusseldorf, Frankfurt and Paris have programs to reduce waste by donating old computers to an environmental charity and collecting cork, batteries and old mobile phones.
-Proceeds from the German offices help fund the preservation of habitats for mountain gorillas.
+- Our offices in Brussels, Dusseldorf, Frankfurt and Paris reduce waste by donating old computers to an environmental charity and collecting cork, batteries and old mobile phones.
+Proceeds from the German offices' donations and collections help fund the preservation of habitats for mountain gorillas.

-- In Hong Kong, staff took part in the Run for Survival event organized by Ocean Park Conservation Foundation to raise awareness about reducing the use of plastics and marine wildlife conservation.
+- In Hong Kong, staff took part in the Run for Survival event organized by Ocean Park Conservation Foundation to raise awareness about reducing the use of plastics and conserving marine wildlife.

-- Our Hong Kong team also organized a recycling workshop with Soap Cycling, a non-profit organization which collects soap from hotels and redistributes it to those in need.
+- Our Hong Kong office also organized a recycling workshop with Soap Cycling, a non-profit organization that collects soap from hotels and redistributes it to those in need.

-- Northern California colleagues have worked on reforestation projects to replant trees in Golden Gate National Park as well as creating teams to carry out beach clean ups and remove plastics from the shoreline, a project similar to one in Hong Kong.
+- Northern California colleagues have helped replant trees in Golden Gate National Park as well as creating teams to carry out beach clean ups and remove plastics from the shoreline, a project similar to one in Hong Kong.

 Education and Employability

-- Our Chicago and New York offices together support 15 students from Cristo Rey Jesuit High School in the Corporate Work Study Program (CWSP).
-The CWSP allows students to earn approximately 65% of their tuition while gaining valuable work experience and cultivating a strong network of professional relationships.
+- Our Chicago and New York offices together support 15 students from Cristo Rey Jesuit High School through the Corporate Work Study Program (CWSP).
+The CWSP allows students to earn approximately 65 percent of their tuition while gaining work experience and building a network of professional relationships.

-- Chicago also works with Urban Alliance to empower under-resourced youth to aspire, work and succeed through paid internships, formal training and mentorship.
-The office also takes two students from the Chicago Summer Business Institute (CSBI) as interns with a variety of departments for three weeks during the summer months.
-The CSBI provides work experience for high school students and introduces them to the business world.
+- The Chicago office also works with Urban Alliance to empower under-resourced youth to aspire, work and succeed through paid internships, training and mentorship.
+Also, two high school students from the Chicago Summer Business Institute (CSBI) intern with a variety of departments for three weeks during the summer, providing work experience and introducing them to the business world.

-- In Houston, Chicago and London we support business clothes drives to ensure that candidates going for interviews are given the extra confidence afforded by appropriate business clothing.
+- In Houston, Chicago and London, we support business clothes drives to give interview candidates the extra confidence afforded by appropriate business clothing.

-- In London we run a flagship program with refugee charity Breaking Barriers (BB).
-As part of this innovative partnership, we provide workshops jointly with clients to help refugees with skills such as preparing for interviews and CV writing.
-We also provide six-month paid work placements.
-With the Covid-19 pandemic, we re-crafted the placements so that they take place virtually.
-Our work with BB has received public recognition winning a prestigious Dragon Award from the Lord Mayor of London.
+- In London, we partner with clients and the refugee charity Breaking Barriers (BB) to provide workshops on topics such as preparing for interviews and CV writing.
+We also provide six-month paid work placements, which were held virtually during the COVID-19 pandemic.
+Our work with BB won a Dragon Award from the Lord Mayor of London.

-- London volunteers also partner with social enterprise Think it Possible on its Breaking Bread initiative.
-Young people from lower socio-economic backgrounds are encouraged to broaden their understanding of the business world and to aspire for professional careers including in law.
+- London volunteers also partner with the social enterprise Think it Possible on its Breaking Bread with a Professional initiative, where young people from lower socio-economic backgrounds broaden their understanding of the business world and are encouraged to aspire to a professional career, such as law.

-- Lawyers from Los Angeles, Chicago, Houston, New York and Washington DC mentored 70 students on the Youth About Business (YAB) summer programs.
-YAB introduces students from diverse communities to the world of business through intensive M&A summer programs.
+- Lawyers from Los Angeles, Chicago, Houston, New York and Washington DC mentored 70 students during Youth About Business (YAB) summer programs.
+YAB introduces students from diverse communities to the world of business through M&A summer programs.
 The students negotiate a simulated merger or acquisition with guidance from volunteers from the business world.

-- The New York office has hosted multiple panel discussions with high school students from the Red Hook Initiative (RHI).
-RHI is a community-based organisation in Brooklyn that shares our goal of youth development and community building.
+- The New York office hosts panel discussions with high school students from the Red Hook Initiative (RHI).
+RHI is a Brooklyn organization that shares our goals of youth development and community building.

 - Our Washington DC office hosts an annual mock trial program for 30-40 underprivileged youth in partnership with Higher Achievement.

-- In Chicago we support the American Cancer Society Walk & Roll each year and usually rank in the top 10 entrants in the city.
+- In Chicago, we support the American Cancer Society Walk & Roll each year and usually rank among the top 10 entrants.

-- Our German offices participate each year in the JPMorgan Chase run in Frankfurt which provides sports assistance for those with disabilities.
+- Our German offices participate each year in the JPMorgan Chase run in Frankfurt, which provides sports assistance for those with disabilities.
 We also join with Commerzbank each year for their Reverse Kicker Charity Cup to raise money for Help for Children with Cancer Frankfurt e.V.
-We look forward to renewing this challenge after the pandemic.
+We look forward to participating again after the pandemic.
 We also support Children’s Hospice Barenherz Wiesbaden with financial donations.

-- In New York our staff participate in Cycle for Survival which holds indoor team cycling events to fundraise for research into to rare forms of cancer.
+- In New York, our staff participate in Cycle for Survival indoor team cycling events to fundraise for research into rare cancers.

-- Our team in Charlotte support Loaves & Fishes, which provides a week’s worth of groceries to individuals and families experiencing short-term financial hardship.
+- Our team in Charlotte supports Loaves & Fishes, which provides a week’s worth of groceries to individuals and families experiencing short-term financial hardship.

-- In Hong Kong we work with Sunshine Action which distributes hot meals to Hong Kong’s homeless.
+- In Hong Kong, we work with Sunshine Action, which distributes hot meals to the homeless.

-Mayer Brown puts sustainability central in providing an eco-friendly work environment.
+Mayer Brown runs sustainably, in an eco-friendly work environment.

-We believe sustainability should govern both our inward and outward facing operations.
-In particular, we seek to minimize the environmental impact of the space we occupy and our day-to-day office activity, as well as ensuring we avoid non-essential business travel.
+We believe sustainability must govern how we operate.
+In particular, we seek to minimize the environmental impact of how we work in the office and how we travel.

-We aim for continuous improvement through sharing best practice with legal sector networks including the Law Firm Sustainability Network in the US and the Legal Sustainability Alliance in the UK.
+We also aim to continuously improve by sharing best practice with the Law Firm Sustainability Network in the United States and the Legal Sustainability Alliance in the United Kingdom.

-Over 80% of our lawyers and staff work in environmentally accredited office buildings.
+Over 80 percent of our lawyers and staff work in environmentally accredited office buildings.

-- Where we can, we ensure the electricity we use is from renewable sources.
+- Where we can, we use electricity from renewable sources.

 - Computers and monitors are turned off overnight.

-- Automatic presence detectors ensure lights are switched off when offices are not occupied.
+- Automatic presence detectors switch lights off when individuals’ offices are not occupied.

-- Timers are used in open areas so that lights go off at a set time each day after close of business.
+- Timers turn lights off in common areas each day after close of business.

-Our principles are to use less wherever we can and to recycle what we do use.
+We use less wherever we can and recycle what we do use.

 - We provide biodegradable utensils and reusable mugs in most of our office kitchens.

-- We reduce bottled water usage where we can by providing pitchers of filtered water and glassware.
+- We reduce bottled water usage by providing pitchers of filtered water and glassware where we can.

-- We have robust recycling programs across our offices including aluminum cans, glass bottles, paper and cardboard.
-We avoid plastic wherever possible.
+- We have robust recycling programs for aluminum cans, glass bottles, paper and cardboard.
+We avoid plastic whenever possible.

-- We also operate recycling for rechargeable batteries and technological waste such as cell phones, computers, printers and printer toner cartridges.
+- We also recycle rechargeable batteries and technological waste such as cell phones, computers, printers and printer toner cartridges.

-- We have adopted double-sided printing as a default in many of our offices.
+- We print double-sided as the default in many of our offices.

-- As we move to hybrid office/home working, we expect to see significant reductions in paper usage and waste as we, and our clients, become accustomed to a paperless environment for much of our activity.
+- As we move to hybrid office/home working, we expect to see significant reductions in paper usage as we, and our clients, become accustomed to more paperless activity.

-- In most of our offices we use 30% post-consumer recycled paper, wherever possible using Forest Stewardship Counsel certified paper for brochure printing.
+- In most of our offices, we use 30 percent post-consumer recycled paper and, whenever possible, use Forest Stewardship Counsel-certified paper for brochures.

-- We have sent electronic greetings for the holidays for many years which we estimates saves at least 15,000 cards each year.
+- We have sent electronic greetings for the holidays for many years rather than printing upwards of 15,000 cards each year.

-- We have put in place strict criteria to justify all air travel whether client related or for internal meetings.
-Wherever possible alternative options must be used.
+- We have put in place strict criteria to justify all air travel, whether client-related or for internal meetings.
+Wherever possible, other options must be used.

-- We have significantly upgraded our IT infrastructure to allow us to hold virtual meetings for most purposes – whether through Webex, Zoom or Microsoft Teams.
+- We have significantly upgraded our IT infrastructure to accommodate virtual meetings—using Webex, Zoom or Microsoft Teams—for most purposes.

-- As we come out of the pandemic, we expect to continue with the best aspects the hybrid office/home model with resultant environmental benefits through less daily office journeys.
+- As we come out of the pandemic, we expect to continue with the hybrid office/home model, realizing the environmental benefits of fewer daily journeys to the office.

-- Our offices in the USA participate in a program that provides pre-tax benefit options to employees using public transportation for their commute.
+- Our US offices participate in a program that provides pre-tax benefits to employees who commute via public transportation.